modrobert/SecureChatAnywhere/README.md

 Clear ->> - Clears the right pane with ciphertext.
 |"Key selector"| - When clicked or held, this button lets you select the
 key used when encrypting and decrypting.
+[ ] Copy to clipboard - When selected output is copied to clipboard.

 ---